 The REI Co-op Traverse 32 brings a lot to the table as a new contender.
-Built with the same ideas behind the existing Traverse line of packs, the Traverse 32 takes a tried and true piece of equipment and adds some upgrades, making this an easy choice for our daily pack.
+Built with the same ideas behind the existing Traverse line of packs, the Traverse 32 takes a tried and true piece of equipment and adds some upgrades, making this an easy choice for a hiking backpack.
 This model is designed with big-pack features in a small, well-balanced package.
-It is well thought out to handle hardy loads and to stay comfortable and ergonomic during any number of activities and movements, just like its larger predecessor, the Traverse 35, but manages to do all of this in a smaller, more streamlined package.
+It is well thought out to handle hardy loads and to stay comfortable and ergonomic during any number of activities and movements, just like its larger predecessor but manages to do all of this in a smaller, more streamlined package.
 During short backpacking trips, winter treks with snowshoes and crampons, huge day hikes, and even tossed in some commutes and beach trips, we found that this pack was able to be there for whatever we needed.

 This pack leads the way in comfort and stability.
 With a strong and light wireframe and an internal perimeter hoop, and ample but not overdone padding, you can feel confident bringing this one along all day.

 Replacing the Traverse 35 in the REI lineup, the Traverse 32 switches up the formula and evolves the existing designs into a highly functional and solidly streamlined pack.
 REI chose to replace the mesh suspension back panel with a padded and shaped foam system when updating the previous model.
 While this might sound like old styling in a world of new tech, it does wonders for the pack's comfort.
 The well-planned placement of the vented padding allows much of the pack to rest off the back, even leaving open channels and spacing between the sections of padding on the shoulders and in the lumbar, creating airflow and reducing hotspots.